What Are Opioids

 Risk Factors and How Dependence Develops

-You may receive opioids after a dental extraction, back injury, or major surgery.
-You take them as prescribed, but after a few days or weeks, you notice you need them not just for pain but to avoid discomfort or irritability.
-That shift is tolerance, and it often leads to dependence without any intention to misuse.
-You might start taking an extra dose earlier than scheduled or feel anxious as the bottle empties.
-These moments are warning signs that your body has adjusted to the drug's presence.
+You may receive opioids after a dental extraction, back injury or major surgery.
+You take them as prescribed, but after a few days or weeks you notice you need them not just for pain but to avoid discomfort or irritability.
+That shift is tolerance, and it can lead to dependence without any intention to misuse.
+What is happening is your brain adapting to the opioid and making changes to the brain structure.
+It is rewiring your brain making it want the reward of the opioid “high” over any other pleasurable feelings.

 What You Should Know Before It Becomes a Problem